Kamarpukur: Ramakrishna

 It was at Kamarpukur that Sri Ramakrishna Paramahamsa was born in 1836 in a poor Brahmin family.
 With his advent and on account of the frequent visits of his disciples and devotees, this hamlet has become a place of pilgrimage.
-Thousands visit it every year from the various parts of the world and get spiritually refreshed and elevated.
+Thousands visit it every year from the various parts of the world.

 Through the help of the devotees and the management, and of the monks of the Ramakrishna Math and Ramakrishna Mission, the temple of Bhagavan Sri Ramakrishna, with his marble statue installed in it, was built in 1951 at Kamarpukur.
-Later developments include the construction of guest houses, a library, a dispensary and schools and the re-excavation of the tank called Haldarpukur.
+Later developments include the construction of guest houses, a library, a dispensary, and schools and the re-excavation of the tank called Haldarpukur.

 Vishalakshi Temple - Situated at Anur, around 2 km from Kamarpukur, goddess Vishalakshi is a popular deity.
 People vow offerings to the goddess with the hope that the goddess will fulfil their desire.

 Not very long ago the goddess resided under the open sky at the place where the present temple is situated.
 Villagers were used to construct an ordinary leafy shed every year before the Makar Sankranti (Mid-January) when a fair was organised.
-The tradition of the fair is being followed till today.
+The tradition of the fair is being followed until today.

 One anecdote, associated with goddess Vishalakshi, states that Gadadhar (Sri Ramakrishna in his childhood) was accompanying a group of pious ladies in their way to offer worship to goddess Vishalakshi.
 When he was singing the glory of goddess Vishalakshi, suddenly his body became stiff and tears flowed down his cheeks.
 Seeing these ladies realised that it might be due to the mystic influence of the goddess on the simple-hearted child.
 They immediately started praying to goddess Vishalakshi to save Gadadhar.
 Wonder!
 Gadadhar woke up with a brightened face.